 hosts fiel through an UI.

 hosts file is configured, you need to tie each of your collections to a specific domain from the above.
-You can do this in the Collection base URL by using the "Sub-domain" or "Absolute URL" option.
+You can do this in the Collection Base URL Panel by using the "Sub-domain" or "Absolute URL" option.

 See also: Using Multiple Domains